2015 Chapel Hill shooting: Investigations and prosecution

 Local investigators met on the morning of February 13 with FBI agents and federal and Durham County prosecutors to discuss the case.
 It was thought Hicks' charges could go before a Durham County grand jury as early as February 16, but prosecutors had not then decided whether to pursue the death penalty.
 On February 16, Hicks was indicted by a grand jury in Durham on three counts of first-degree murder and one count of discharging a firearm into an occupied dwelling.
 On March 2, 2015, Durham County District Attorney Roger Echols said he intended to seek the death penalty against Hicks.
 On April 6, 2015, prosecutors confirmed Hicks was eligible to face a death penalty trial after finding incriminating evidence against him; however, on April 11, 2019, new Durham County District Attorney Satana Deberry announced that prosecutors would not seek the death penalty against Hicks, in an effort to speed up the legal process and avoid further delays.

 On June 12, 2019, Hicks pleaded guilty to the shooting and was sentenced to three consecutive terms of life imprisonment.
 As North Carolina hate crime laws only cover misdemeanors, he was not charged with hate crime by the state, and federal prosecutors did not find evidence to charge him with such.
+He is currently serving his sentence in the Bertie Correctional Institution, Windsor, North Carolina.